Articles

 Step 2: Auto-Configure Your Eval Pipeline With AutoEval

-Most teams reach straight for LLM-as-Judge here: “I’ll just have GPT-4 score every response.”
-That’s the expensive answer.
+Most teams reach straight for LLM-as-judge here: “I will just have GPT score every response.”
+That is the expensive answer.

-LLM-as-Judge is one technique, not a strategy.
+LLM-as-judge is one technique, not a strategy.
 For a healthcare RAG, faithfulness is best scored with a local NLI model (deterministic, sub-second, free), PII detection wants pattern matching plus a small classifier, and toxicity does need an LLM judge.
-Using GPT-4 for all of them costs 10x more, runs 50x slower, and gives you non-deterministic scores that drift between runs.
+Using a frontier model for all of them costs 10x more, runs 50x slower, and gives you non-deterministic scores that drift between runs.

 AutoEval picks the right execution path per metric automatically: